metacommunities/metacommunities/publications/bigdata_ethnography_2016/log.md

 ## Thu 23 Mar 2017 09:17:42 GMT
 - got through to end of p19 in edits; roughly 50 edits listed so far;
 - fixed some of the figure references in the article

+## Wed 29 Mar 2017 09:31:37 BST
+- finished paper edits; there are about 80 including references to go in.
+- reached edit 17
+- some comments for eds:
+    - found it quite hard to respond to main comment on page 2; problem for me is that I'm not a practising ethnographer, although keenly interested in it.
+I don't know the contemporary debates well.
+Could you point me to a couple of things to read for orientation?
+Could you be something of your own?
+I did read some George Marcus from JCultEcon, 2014, and added it